tristanMatthias/spiral/articles/what-is-spiral-dynamics/index.md

 For example a pattern that commonly arises is the desire to belong with people like us.
 This can be expressed in many different ways; family, friendship, going out to lunch with work colleagues, and belonging to the same sports team; all vastly different manifestations of the same intention.
 To belong to a tribe.

 Another example may follow the need to express one's self.
-We see this play out with musicians, artists, interesting haircuts and tattoos, speaking loudly to ensure we're noticed, and taking a long baths.
+We see this play out with musicians, artists, interesting haircuts and tattoos, taking a long bath, or speaking loudly to ensure we're noticed.
 The underlying intention for all of these being to discover one's identity and explore/express this.

 So we can say that a “color” becomes **a collection of values & beliefs we develop to solve problems**.
 As we mature we grow better at knowing when to use which color and how to switch between them contextually.
 Sometimes we solve our problems very well (healthy expression of a color), and sometimes to the detriment of ourselves or others (unhealthy expression).
 The language of perspective becomes the discussion of these colors, what they each represent, when to use them, how to combine them, move between them, etc.